Molotov (band): History

 Molotov were part of the 2000 Watcha Tour, which included 17 shows with Los Enanitos Verdes, Aterciopelados, Café Tacuba, and A.N.I.M.A.L.
 In 2003, the band's new album, Dance and Dense Denso, was released and featured the Grammy-winning single "Frijolero", which became the band's biggest hit to date.
 In 2004, the band released Con Todo Respeto, which consisted of covers of groups such as The Misfits, Beastie Boys, ZZ Top, and Los Toreros Muertos.

 On January 18, 2007, Molotov's official website addressed a separation rumor, saying that it could neither be confirmed or denied but that more information would be coming soon.
 A few weeks later, the band confirmed on its website that it would indeed be touring and posted dates starting on April 3 in Ventura, California, and ending on April 15 in Dallas, Texas.
 Despite no official break-up update, many radio stations announced the tour as Molotov's last.
 Later that year, the band released the album Eternamiente (a portmanteau of eternamente [eternally] and miente [he lies]) with the hit song "Yofo".
-The album saw first-week sales of nearly 1,000 copies.

-Molotov performed at the 2009 Coachella Music Festival.
+The album saw first-week sales of nearly 1,000 copies.Molotov performed at the 2009 Coachella Music Festival.
 In an interview, the band talked about the possibility of releasing a live DVD.
-In a later interview, Ebright said the DVD would possibly be directed by Y tu mamá también director Alfonso Cuaron.
+In a later interview, Ebright said the DVD would possibly be directed by Y tu mamá también director Alfonso Cuarón.
 The band's manager, Jorge Mondragón, has said that a book would be published recounting their 15 years as a band.

 Band lead guitar Tito Fuentes said that their next album would be released independently during 2010.
 On May 14, 2010, it was announced that the band would perform at Mexico City's Zócalo for the first time in the band's history, having been denied the chance to play the venue in their hometown five times before.
 The band performed a concert along with other bands such as Jaguares and Maldita Vecindad to protest against Arizona's SB 1070 law.
 The band recorded their performance at the Creation of Peace Festival in Kazan in Russia.
 In May 2012, this was released as the live album Desde Rusia con amor, with an accompanying DVD.
 The band worked with Mexican film director Olallo Rubio, providing music for a documentary called Gimme the Power in which Rubio analyzes Mexico under the power of the Institutional Revolutionary Party.
 The documentary was released on June 1, 2012.